flyteorg/flytesnacks/examples/sagemaker_inference_agent/README.md

 .. tags:: AWS, Integration, Advanced
 ```

-The AWS SageMaker inference agent allows you to deploy models and create, as well as trigger inference endpoints.
+The AWS SageMaker inference agent allows you to deploy models, and create and trigger inference endpoints.
 You can also fully remove the SageMaker deployment.

 ## Installation